Waiting Tables, Building Worlds

 It’s 2010.
 I’m in the East Village, New York City.
 It’s 7:30AM and I’m working the opening shifts for Saturday and Sunday brunch.
 This was the last time I worked in the food service industry.
 The job was fast-paced and high-volume, with outdoor customers catching the occasional sidewalk show of lewdness, public defecation, and neighborhood personalities with names like “Hot Dog.”

 Of course, a return back to waitressing came with some feelings.
 My inner critic told me waiting tables would be seen as backtracking.
 As a downgrade.
-That the business I was building was a great opportunity and walking away was a mistake.
+That the business I was building was a great opportunity, and walking away was a mistake.

 But here’s the thing: if I told the me from 2010 that I was building the business I was building, she would have some words.
-She would tell me it went against the moral ground she, “I” purported to stand on.
+She would tell me it went against the moral ground she…“I” purported to stand on.
+You see, after living through 9/11 in NYC and too many Bushes caring more about foreign oil than the environment, our health or economic inequality, I thought my lack of civic involvement was the problem.

-You see, after living through 9/11 in NYC and too many Bushes not caring about the environment or economic inequality, I thought my lack of civic involvement was the problem.
 So, in 2011, I went back to university to get degrees in political science and Latin American studies.
 I thought a job within the system would allow me to enact the change I wanted to see in the world.
 Instead, I learned about the long-standing economic and political machines shaping history and saw how hard it was for one person to have an impact.

 Disillusioned with Capitalism